MrSaighnal/GCR-Google-Calendar-RAT/README.md

 Please do not use it for illegal purpose.
 I take no responsibility for the use that will be made of it

-IT IS JUST A POC, PLEASE DO NOT ASK ME HOW TO WEAPONIZE IT!
+IT IS JUST A POC IN PYTHON, PLEASE DO NOT ASK ME HOW TO WEAPONIZE IT!